thinkocapo/replay/README.md

-# event-maker
+# Undertaker
 ## Goal
 Test data automation.

-Sending diverse events from multiple sdk types to a Sentry Organization on a regular basis.

-Use a proxy API (Flask) and database to do this for you.

-Keep 1 app running (STEP2) instead of 1 app for every platform's sdk.
+Have 1 app send events for all sdk's rather than 1 app per sdk.
+Prepare these events ahead of time in a database, by intercepting or "undertake them" on their way to Sentry using the proxy API (Flask) in this repo and storing them to sqlite.

 ## What's Happening